CRH

 2.3.1.
 Behavioral triggering by CRH

-CRH (directly injected) elicits immediate stress responses.35 CRH antagonists block these responses.27
+CRH (injected directly) triggers immediate stress reactions.35 CRH antagonists block these reactions.27

 - Attention